Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-agnostic OOD Detection

 where the parameter $\varepsilon$ is the perturbation magnitude.
 For a given input $x$, compute its logit output $p_{c}(x)$.
 Therefore, ReAct ~\citep{sun2021react} focuses on the high activation values in the intermediate results of the model.
 These activation values do not affect the model's classification, but truncating high activation values can significantly improve OOD detection performance.
 VRA ~\citep{xu2023vra}, an extended iteration of ReAct ~\citep{sun2021react}, builds upon the premise of ReAct which truncates only high activation values.
 However, VRA posits that this might not be the optimal solution and, therefore, employs a variational approach to seek an optimal solution.
 It utilizes piecewise functions to emulate suppression or amplification operations, aiding the model in recognizing anomalous data.
-SHE ~\citep{zhang2022out} converts the output of the penultimate layer into a storage pattern, utilizing Hopfield energy ~\citep{krotov2016dense} for OOD sample detection through a pattern of storing before comparison.
-It employs a storage mechanism to calculate the average logits for each class, preparing this simple storage pattern for subsequent OOD detection tasks.
-Drawing inspiration from experience, DDCS ~\citep{yuan2024discriminability} adapts to select suitable channels for data classification after correcting each channel in the neural network.
-These channels are evaluated based on inter-class similarity and variance to measure their discriminative power for ID data.
-LINe ~\citep{yong2023line} similarly emphasizes neuron outputs at the feature level.
-It uses Shapley value pruning to select only high-contribution neurons for prediction while masking out the remaining input data, thereby reducing the influence of irrelevant outputs.
+KANs~\citep{canevaro2025advancing} also focus on the neuron activation states.
+Due to the local neuroplasticity characteristic of Kolmogorov-Arnold Networks~\citep{liu2024kan}, KANs distinguish between ID and OOD data by comparing the activation response differences between the trained and untrained KANs.
+SHE~\citep{zhang2022out} introduces a storage-based approach by leveraging Hopfield energy~\citep{krotov2016dense} to facilitate OOD detection, averaging logits per class to form a reference pattern.
+Building on channel selection, DDCS~\citep{yuan2024discriminability} evaluates and corrects neural network channels according to their discriminative ability, using inter-class similarity and variance.
+Similarly, LINe~\citep{yong2023line} focuses on neuron-level feature outputs, employing Shapley value pruning to retain only the most informative neurons for OOD detection.
+CADRef~\citep{ling2025cadref} decouples the features by using a strategy based on the sign alignment between the relative features and model weights, dividing the sample features into positive and negative errors.
+Intuitively, the positive and negative error components influence the final output logits, which helps in identifying OOD images from this perspective.
+ITP~\citep{xu2025itp} optimizes the model by quantifying the contribution of model parameters to ID data prediction, specifically by evaluating the contribution of each parameter through its partial derivatives and removing those with low contribution.
+Additionally, during the testing phase, ITP uses a right-tail Z-score test to assess whether any parameter exhibits overconfidence in the classification of a given test sample, further refining the model's decision-making.